The hidden potential of rent roll analysis for property managers

 It gets more complicated the more units and the more time you add to your rent roll analysis.

-You’ll also notice that the most expensive units, the 4-bedrooms for $3,000 didn’t rent out until July, one month after the rest of the leases started.
-There could be a few reasons for this.
+You’ll also notice that the most expensive units, the four-bedrooms for $3,000 didn’t rent out until July, one month after the rest of the leases started.
+There could be a few reasons for that.
 It could be that the higher price with the same number of bedrooms as the 1800-square-foot apartments made it difficult to rent them.
 This is another issue the rent roll allows you to investigate.

 Above: The rent roll section of Buildium that allows property managers to track leasing across their entire portfolio with visual tags to identify the status of each property and actions required.